ans-github/ans-github.github.io/_posts/2020-11-9-First Post.md

 What have I learnt from this project?
  -Agile Scrum Methodology

  -ETL (Extract, Transform, Load) Process

- -AWS (Amazon Web Services) features (Cloudwatch, S3 Bucket, Lambda Function, Data Pipeline) -Soft Skills (Teamwork, Perserverance, Communication) -Technical Skills (SQL, Python)
+ -AWS (Amazon Web Services) features (Cloudwatch, S3 Bucket, Lambda Function, Data Pipeline)

+ -Soft Skills (Teamwork, Perserverance, Communication)

+ -Technical Skills (SQL, Python)

+ -I have been exposed to new softwares such as snowflake, docker, postman, and VSCode.

 This is a private group project which is why it is not viewable however I felt I should list this because of the course I had taken with GenerationUK.